mgr1054/go-ticket/README.md

 - Backend Architecture with Gin-Gonic and PosgreSQL to manage events, tickets & users
-- Data Modles build with GORM
+- Data Modeles build with GORM
 - Logging with Loggrus
 - Documentation with Swagger
 - Authentication and Authorization with JWT